Skip to main content Skip to site footer

 • Disabled supporters may be entitled to a concessionary rate when purchasing a season ticket (Home supporters) or matchday ticket (Home or Away supporters) at Kenilworth Road.
 These can be purchased through the Luton Town ticket office when providing proof of middle or higher rate Disability Living Allowance or any rate of PIP.
 If required, our disabled supporters are also entitled to a carer free of charge on this basis.

-• Two sections of the Kenilworth Road stadium have access for supporters using wheelchairs.
-One is located in the Kenilworth Road end, behind the goal, and the other is beside the pitch in the Main Stand enclosure.
-Away supporters are allocated the area in the Main Stand enclosure.
+• Three sections of the Kenilworth Road stadium have access for supporters using wheelchairs.
+One is located in the Kenilworth Road end, behind the goal, one is below the David Preece Stand and the other is beside the pitch in the Main Stand enclosure.
+Away supporters are allocated the accessible area at the front of the Away stand in Oak Road.

-• Entry to the Wheelchair Kenilworth Road section is via the press gate in Kenilworth Road, to the left of the turnstiles and adjacent to the club shop and ticket office.
+• Entry to the accessible platforms in the Kenilworth Road section and below the David Preece Stand is via the press gate in Kenilworth Road, to the left of the turnstiles and adjacent to the club shop.
 Wheelchair access to the Main Stand enclosure is via turnstiles on the Maple Road bridge.
 Ramps access is available in both of these sections.

-• If you are unsure where to sit as an ambulant supporter then please contact the DLO or the ticket office directly.
+• If you are unsure where to sit as an ambulant supporter, then please contact the DAO or the ticket office directly.

-• Inside Kenilworth Road supporters using wheelchairs have access to disabled toilets and a lowered counter service at the main refreshment kiosk, which is located underneath the David Preece stand.
+• Inside Kenilworth Road, we have accessible toilets and a lowered counter for service at the main refreshment kiosk, which is located underneath the David Preece stand.

-• Home fans can email the LTDSA directly at parking@ltdsa.co.ukto apply for a disabled/less abled car parking space (This is for match day spaces only NOT seasonal).
+• Home fans can email the LTDSA directly at parking@ltdsa.co.ukto apply for an accessible car parking space (This is for match day spaces only NOT seasonal).
 Applications can be sent 14 days before the game and will close 4 days before the game.
 If there are more request than spaces available, then a ballot will be held 3 days before the game.
 The LTDSA will confirm the arrangements directly back to supporters.

 • For supporters with a visual impairment, we have a dedicated commentary service where you can borrow a receiver to listen to live match commentary.
 Please contact us to pre-book the equipment as soon as you can by emailing supporterservices@lutontown.co.uk